What is a sequencing batch reactor?

 After primary treatment, liquids flow into an equalization tank.
 This tank collects wastewater from daily peak-use periods and sends measured doses to the Rewatec SBR.

-When Rewatec SBR systems are designed specifically for continuous flow, the equalization tank is not needed.
+When the Rewatec SBR is specifically designed for continuous flow, the equalization tank is not needed.

 Inside the Rewatec SBR, intermittent aeration cycles break down solids and provide oxygen to microorganisms that feed on organic wastewater pollutants.

-After aeration, remaining solids – including microorganisms – sink to the bottom of the tank.
-Some remain in the Rewatec SBR to treat the next batch of wastewater.
-They are known as activated sludge.
-Remaining solids are extracted and returned to the primary treatment tank or a sludge storage tank.
+After aeration, solids (including microorganisms) sink to the bottom of the tank and become what is known as activated sludge.
+A portion of this material always stays in the tank to treat the next batch of wastewater.
+The rest is extracted and returned to the primary treatment tank or a sludge storage tank.

 During periods of very high flow, the system can shift from a batch-flow strategy to a continuous-flow strategy with intermittent discharge.
 This versatility eliminates the need to overdesign the system to cope with fluctuating flow rates, and it has no effect on treatment performance.